Lost season 1: Reception

 On the review aggregator website Metacritic, the first season scored 87 out of 100, based on 26 reviews, indicating "Universal acclaim".
 On Rotten Tomatoes, the season has an approval rating of 94% with an average score of 8.9/10 based on 46 reviews.
 The website's critical consensus reads, "Unpredictable and addictive, Lost is a new kind of TV mystery that grips as often as it guffaws."

 The pilot episode garnered 18.6 million viewers, winning the 9:00 pm (Eastern) timeslot, and giving ABC its strongest ratings since 2000 when Who Wants to Be a Millionaire initially aired—beaten only the following month by the premiere of Desperate Housewives.
 Based on its strong opening, Reuters dubbed it a "hit drama" noting that "the show appeared to have benefited from an all-out marketing blitz that included radio spots, special screenings and ABC's first billboard advertising campaign in five years."
 After four episodes aired, ABC announced Lost had been picked up for a full season order.
 Losts first season averaged about 17.6 million American viewers.

 The first season was nominated for twelve Primetime Emmy Awards.
 They won six: Outstanding Casting for a Drama Series, Outstanding Directing for a Drama Series (J. J. Abrams for "Pilot"), Outstanding Drama Series, Outstanding Music Composition for a Series (Dramatic Underscore) (Michael Giacchino), Outstanding Single-Camera Picture Editing for a Drama Series and Outstanding Special Visual Effects for a Series.
 Terry O'Quinn and Naveen Andrews received nominations for Outstanding Supporting Actor in a Drama Series.
 J. J. Abrams, Damon Lindelof and Jeffrey Lieber were nominated for Outstanding Writing for a Drama Series for "Pilot", with David Fury receiving a nomination in the same category for the episode "Walkabout".
 The series also received nominations for Outstanding Single-Camera Sound Mixing for a Series, Outstanding Sound Editing for a Series.
 The show was also nominated for the Golden Globe Award for Best Television Series – Drama.

 Episodes

-The number in the "No. in series" column refers to the episode's number within the overall series, whereas the number in the "No. in season" column refers to the episode's number within this particular season.
 "Featured character(s)" refers to the character(s) whose back story is featured in the episode's flashbacks.
-"U.S. viewers (million)" refers to the number of viewers in the United States in millions who watched the episode as it was aired.